LukaszLapaj/raspberry-pi-cheat-sheet/README.md

 # Raspberry Pi 4 Cheat Sheet
 List of commands, configurations and tips for Raspberry Pi and Linux beginners.
 Also known as a quick start guide.

-# Raspberry Pi / Linux
+# Raspberry Pi OS / Linux
 ## Pi user default password
 Default password for pi user is "raspberry"